 John continued to work in Ukraine, and eventually saw a need to go twice a year to the country.
 His trips would alternate between evangelistic campaigns and edification/teaching trips for the local congregations.
-There was a tremendous need to follow up with the new Christians as many began to fall away from the faith after their initial conversion.
-John saw a need to start working with congregations and even preacher schools to help equip the young saints with knowledge of God’s Word and principles found within the inspired words from God.
+There was a tremendous need to follow up with the new Christians as many began to fall away from the faith after their initial conversion and others needed strengthening in God’s Word.
+John saw a need to start working with congregations and preacher schools to help equip the young saints with knowledge of God’s Word and principles found within the inspired words from God.

-In the past 10 years, John has been able to help coordinate humanitarian aid shipments to Ukraine and other countries.
-These shipments are able to open to the door for local evangelistic efforts in places and ways that have not been available before.
+For more than 10 years, John has been able to help coordinate humanitarian aid shipments to Ukraine and other countries.
+These shipments are able to open to the door for local evangelistic efforts in ways that have not been available before.
 As Ukraine has developed in the past few years, it has become increasingly difficult to reach some groups and areas of persons because of other religious or cultural aversions.
 The humanitarian aid allows the people of Ukraine to see our love for them as people and open their hearts and minds to listening to the saving Gospel message.

 John Kachelman Jr.